Olga Volchkova: Biography

 In 2003, she co-founded a non-profit dance institute, The Tango Center, and became its art director.
 She managed the hall's interior design and construction, but also sang Russian Tangos with the house band, and improvised Argentine Tango, the dance, with various partners in front of live audiences.

 In 2005 Volchkova left the US to adjust her immigration status.
 In the atmosphere of the Bush administration, the adjustment was repeatedly delayed and denied, making for a total of five years in exile.
 She spent time painting in India, where she became inspired by colors that contrasted with the grey landscape of Moscow.
 In 2010, on her eighth try, she was granted residency, and returned to Oregon.
 On her return, she worked as a gardener, reuniting her with her lifelong love of plants, and inspiring her botanical artwork.
 She again became involved in community projects.

 In 2013 she appeared on the cover of Crime & the City Solution's album American Twilight.
 She also played the central figure in music videos released by Mute Records for the album, created by Danielle de Picciotto.

 Her latest major series of paintings, original icons known as the 'Garden Saints', were part of two Art exhibitions in Berlin, and two in Hamburg, in 2012 and 2013.
 These are based on her experience as a gardener, landscape designer, and farmer, and inspired by research on the history of human-plant interaction.

-So far, the Garden Saints painting series includes fifty plant canonizations, nineteen of which were exhibited from 2015 to 2016 at the University of Oregon's Jordan Schnitzer Museum of Art.
+The icon series includes over a hundred plant canonizations, nineteen of which were exhibited from 2015 to 2016 at the University of Oregon's Jordan Schnitzer Museum of Art.
 In 2016, the "Rose and Chocolate" Icon from this series became the album cover of "Unity" from the Potomak label of Einstürzende Neubauten.

-Art publisher Pomegranate released notecards of the Garden Saints, and will release a calendar in 2017.
-Volchkova currently teaches Icon painting at the University of Oregon's Jordan Schnitzer Museum of Art.
+Art publisher Pomegranate released notecards of the Garden Saints, and a calendar in 2018.
+Volchkova occasionally teaches Icon painting at the University of Oregon's Jordan Schnitzer Museum of Art, and she is the topic of research projects.

 A public television segment on her work was nominated for a 2016 Emmy award.

+In 2022 she exhibited at the Schneider Museum of Art at Southern Oregon University.

+In 2023 two of her icons were included in a history of art and plants, published in four languages by Taschen books, entitled 'Plant Magick'.

+In 2023-24 she has a solo exhibition at The Museum of Russian Art in Minneapolis.